Speed Regulations

 Failure to regulate speed is defined as operating a boat or PWC at speeds that may cause danger, injury, damage, or unnecessary inconvenience.
 In South Carolina, speed regulations can vary depending on local conditions.
 Be aware of and obey all regulatory markers, including those marked as “idle speed” or “no wake, idle speed.”

-- Operating in excess of “idle speed” within 100 yards of the Atlantic coastline is prohibited.
+- 100 yards of the Atlantic Ocean coastline

 - You may not operate too fast for the conditions on the water (vessel traffic, weather, etc.).